4gus71n/MVVMKotlin/README.md

 - In MVVM the View should communicate only with the ViewModel, the ViewModel should internally redirect the request to the Presenter which would use the Model to load the ViewModel variables.

 - Don't smash toghether the Presenter and the ViewModel.

+- One issue that I always had when working with MVP is "Where to store the model variables?".
+What I've always done was having those kind of variables (`List<User>`, `TeamDetail`, `HouseInfo`) in the Presenter.
+When initializing the Presenter and binding the View to the Presenter I used to pass along the Fragment's arguments and the Fragment's saveInstanceState, and from those two Bundles I'd take the info that I needed, but I needed to do a little bit of wiring in order to do that.
+Maybe with the ViewModels I can get rid of that issue.